MissTellie/https-github.com-Free-Cities-Free-Cities/README.md

 6. The game will be compiled into a .html file in the Free Cities/bin directory.
 7. Open the .html file with your web browser.

+### sanityCheck and fixSpellingMistakes

+These two tools check for common mistakes by grepping over the code.
+It is worth running them frequently.

+They can output false positives, but it's usually better to just modify the code a bit to get rid of the false positive, to keep the output of the sanityCheck as clean as possible.

+fixSpellingMistake takes several minutes to run, but it's worth running occasionally to automatically fix the top 4000 spelling mistake according to wikipedia.

+Both were written in linux, but should work in the windows bash environment that you get when you install git.

 ### Notes

 * On Windows, compile.bat and compile_debug.bat perform the same functions.
 The only difference between the two is that compile.bat will exit automatically, while compile_debug.bat will wait for a keypress before exiting.
 The latter is useful when checking for TweeGo error output, while the former saves you a keypress (as TweeGo errors are rare unless you make a mistake).
 Use whichever one you prefer.